pedro-nlb/dotfiles/README.md

 ### Initial setup

-Open a new terminal window (Ctrl+Alt+t).
+Open a new terminal window.
 It should open by default in your home folder.
 To make sure this is the case, run the command `pwd`.
 The output should be

 ```
 /home/yourusername